 How to maintain your customer’s trust?

-But there are ways to maintain your integrity and trust with your customer:
+There are ways to maintain your integrity and trust with your customer:

 - If you need to make calls – do them in your office or in a private space.
 It’s better to schedule these calls for when you are not travelling.